awildergoose/gooseboy/README.md

 This mod allows you to run [WebAssembly](https://webassembly.org/) scripts inside Minecraft on the client safely, allowing the creation of games, programs, and whatever your heart desires.

-> Disclaimer: Scripts are called crates in Gooseboy
+> Note: Scripts are called crates in Gooseboy

 ## Features
 - Run games and applications inside Minecraft with minimal performance impact